MGL c.7C, § 32 No right by adverse possession to land held by commonwealth

 Part I of the article provides an analysis of the required elements of adverse possession and a review of its origins in English law.

-- Lawrence v Concord: The Doctrine of Adverse Possession by Erin R. Boisvert, MBA Section Review, Vol. 6, No. 2
+Lawrence v.
+Concord: the doctrine of adverse possession restored and acquisition of title to government property, by Erin R. Boisvert, MBA Section Review, Vol. 6, No. 2 (2004).

 Analysis of a case involving municipal property